-Las Vegas has become a dining destination, and new, popular restaurants continue to appear on and off the Strip.
-All the culinary creativity in the city is a definite bonus for anyone who loves to eat out.
+Las Vegas has become a major dining destination, with a steady stream of new and popular restaurants appearing both on and off the Strip.
+The culinary creativity in the city keeps local and visiting foodies busy finding the latest gems.

 Interesting interior designs and unique, creative flavor combinations are some of the best parts of new restaurants, especially the popular ones.
 Be sure to check well ahead for reservations, especially if you’d like a table during peak times on the weekends.

 Las Vegas is filled with great restaurants, but you’ll want to check out our list for ideas on the newest and most popular.

 The chic, sexy setting at Bavette's is certainly part of its charm, but the food and drinks are the true stars.
 The underpinnings of the menu are French, but without a trace of stuffiness.
 Starting with the hors d'oeuvres, diners are presented with an abundance of delicious dishes.
 Baked goat cheese, shrimp cocktail or steak tartare all make a great start to a memorable meal.
 While entrees include chicken, salmon, pork chops and lamb chops, the succulent steaks are very popular.
 Three cuts of filet are offered and include a bone-in filet, an unusual cut.
 Other cuts are the ribeye (in a couple of variations) and the New York.
 Bavette's has locations in Chicago and New York, and their new location in Las Vegas has been drawing diners since its opening.